shaunak-batra/Cryptocurrency-High-Risk-Oservation-Novelty-detection-Operational-System/README.md

 ### Limitations

 - Single dataset evaluation (Elliptic only)
-- No adversarial robustness testing
-- Counterfactual explanations not fully implemented
-- Research prototype, not production-tested
+- Research prototype, not yet battle-tested in production

 ---